itsmeprinceyt/DiscordCardGamesDropper/README.md

-# Sofi Card Dropper Automatic
+# Discord Card Games Dropper

 **Disclaimer:** This program is intended for educational purposes only.
 The use of this program is not encouraged, and the author does not endorse its use.